dabbu-knowledge-platform/files-api-server/readme.md

 ### License - GNU GPL v3

-Dabbu CLI - A CLI that leverages the Dabbu API and neatly retrieves your files and folders sreadtered online.

-Copyright (C) 2021 Dabbu Knowledge Platform \<dabbuknowledgeplatform@gmail.com\>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+All projects of the Dabbu Knowledge Platform are copyrighted (C) 2021 Dabbu Knowledge Platform <dabbuknowledgeplatform@gmail.com> and licensed under the GNU GPLv3 license.
+See [license.md](./license.md) for a copy of the license file.